cognitedata/neat/docs/terminology/rules.md

 - `Name`: human readable name of the property.
 This attribute is optional, but strongly advised if property id is cryptic.
 - `Description`: short description of the property.
 This attribute is optional, but strongly advised.
 - `Value Type`: type of the value that the property can hold.
 This attribute is mandatory.
 It takes either subset of XSD type (see note below) or a class defined in the `Classes` sheet
 - `Min Count`: minimum number of values that the property can hold.
-If no value is provided, the default value is `0`.
+If no value is provided, the default value is `0`, which means that the property is optional.
 - `Max Count`: maximum number of values that the property can hold.
-If no value is provided, the default value is `inf`.
+If no value is provided, the default value is `inf`, which means that the property can hold any number of values (listable).

 <a id="xsd-type-anchor"></a>
 !!! info annotate "XSD Value Types"